ACADEMIC

 Introduction

-Este curso se corresponde con 6⩝ de Primaria dentro del sistema español de la Enseñanza Obligatoria en el marco de la LOE.
-Nuestro programa de estudios desarrolla los contenidos que el Ministerio de Educación y Ciencia y la Comunidad de Madrid han prescrito para los currículos de la Educación Primaria.
+Este curso se corresponde con 1º de la ESO dentro del sistema español de la Enseñanza Obligatoria en el marco de la LOE.
+Nuestro programa de estudios desarrolla los contenidos que el Ministerio de Educación y Ciencia y la Comunidad de Madrid han prescrito para los currículos de la Educación Secundaria Obligatoria.

 La principal finalidad de esta materia es aportar un nivel lingüístico más elevado a los alumnos españoles que se educan en el sistema británico, así como introducirles al mundo de la literatura y cultura españolas, enseñarles a valorar el español como cuarto idioma más hablado del mundo y darles la oportunidad de ser verdaderamente bilingües.